mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

    through a simple namespace wherein metadata can be fetched with simple keys.
-We aimed to hide any hierarchic structures (e.g relational database table relationships, obspy object hierarchies, or MongoDB normalized data structures) behind the *MetadataDefinitions* object to reduce all Metadata to pure name:value pairs.
+We aimed to hide any hierarchic structures (e.g relational database table relationships, obspy object hierarchies, or MongoDB normalized data structures) behind the (python) *Schema* object to reduce all Metadata to pure name:value pairs.
 #. obspy does not handle three component data in a native way, but mixes
    up the concepts we call *Seismogram* and *Ensemble* in to a common python object they define as a
    `Stream <http://docs.obspy.org/packages/autogen/obspy.core.stream.Stream.html#obspy.core.stream.Stream>`__.
    We would argue our model is a more logical encapsulation of the concepts that define these ideas.
+For example, a collection of single component data like a seismic reflection shot gather is a very different thing than a set of three component channels that define the output of three sensors at a common point in space.
+Hence, we carefully separate *TimeSeries* and *Seismogram* (our name for Three-Component data).
+We further distinguish *Ensembles* of each atomic type.

 Core Concepts
 ~~~~~~~~~~~~~